dwalleck/tempest-cmd-drafts-specs/tempest-run-cmd.rst

 runner.
 While this allows for some flexibility, it does not provide a consistent experience for consumers of Tempest.
-In addition, because these test runners are in no way specific to Tempest any items that are domain specific such as configuration must be performed out-of-band using shell scripts or other methods.
+In addition, because these test runners are in no way specific to Tempest any items that are domain specific (such as configuration) must be performed out-of-band using shell scripts or other means.

 Since an effort is already underway to create a set of Tempest-specific command line tooling, this spec further defines a ``tempest run`` command.